chandan-Sh-gyvv/shsrs/README.md

 large gap = query deep inside one cluster = few probes needed;
 small gap = boundary query = more probes needed.

+**5. Batched search** — `search_batch` groups all queries by their probed clusters and issues one FAISS call per cluster (rather than one per query-cluster pair), reducing FAISS overhead from Q×probe calls to n_clusters calls.
+At probe=16 on SIFT1M this yields 2,506 QPS vs ~985 QPS sequential — a 2.5x improvement with identical recall.

 ---

 ## Requirements